-Painting is a form of problem solving for me; a means to answer questions about existence and the passage of time.
-My current work in oil and cold wax is about the internal world of memory.
-These painting represent the imagined and distorted spaces we inhabit when we recall our pasts.
+Painting is a form of problem solving for me and a means to answer questions about existence and the passage of time.
+My current work in oil and cold wax is about the internal world of selective memory and the imagined and distorted spaces we inhabit when we recall our pasts.

 Deborah Bakos is a Canadian Painter based in Vancouver, British Columbia.
 She was born and raised on the West Coast and was influenced by her father, a cultural Mennonite, who encouraged her art practise and fostered critical, philosophical discussion around universal truths.
 Deborah holds a Bachelor of Education in English and Fine Arts from Simon Fraser University and a Certificate of Fine Arts/Painting from Emily Carr University.
 Her extensive travels in Europe and Asia and her 12 year career as a Humanities educator have provided fertile fodder for her universal narratives.

 Currently part of a vibrant community of artists in East Vancouver and a founding member of the collective, Parker Art Salon, Deborah exhibits her work locally and internationally.
 Along with her studio / exhibition practice, she also provides art tours, workshops and painting demonstrations.
 Her writing about art and her community has been published by the Federation of Canadian Artists, the Vancouver Sun and by the University of Victoria Centre for Addictions Research.
 Deborah’s work can be found in local corporate collections and in private collections in Canada, the US and Europe.